🔼The name Homer: Summary

 Tradition has failed to preserve information on both the historical Moses and the historical Homer (and one often proposed reason for this is that both names represent the unified literary efforts of many writers from a deep and anonymous past), but estimates by later scholars of antiquity suggest they were roughly contemporaries (give or take a few centuries, depending on which source one consults).

-Surely though, Moses and Homer, or the traditions that bear their names, were working within the same cultural time frame. the Exodus of Israel from Egypt and the Trojan War play roughly at the same time, namely at the collapse of the Bronze Age, when the long maintained balance of power in the Eastern Mediterranean destabilized, peoples began to migrate, established trade routes were disrupted and rerouted, and advances in technology changed the way people lived and how nations interacted with adjacent states.
+Surely though, Moses and Homer, or the traditions that bear their names, were working within the same cultural time frame.
+The Exodus of Israel from Egypt and the Trojan War play roughly at the same time, namely at the collapse of the Bronze Age, when the long maintained balance of power in the Eastern Mediterranean destabilized, peoples began to migrate, established trade routes were disrupted and rerouted, and advances in technology changed the way people lived and how nations interacted with adjacent states.

 At first and superficial glance, Homer and Moses appear to tell widely differing tales, drawn from vivid imaginations or else divine revelations but certainly without demonstrable kinship to events in real time.
 A subsequent investigation, however, quickly reveals that both traditions described the same events — real events that really happened in a non-transcended and quite mundane plain of human existence — but free from the restrictions of later definitions of historic or literary contemplation.

-Journalism is just a genre, and Moses and Homer were not journalists, and although their works consist of words and appear to be similar to a Times column to people who can't really read, they function in a medium that's much more like Bach's music or Rembrandt's paintings, and are dominated by rhythms and repetitions, shapes and compositions.
+Journalism is just a genre, and Moses and Homer were not journalists, and although their works consist of words and appear to be similar to a newspaper column to people who can't really read, they function in a medium that's much more like Bach's music or Rembrandt's paintings, and are dominated by rhythms and repetitions, shapes and compositions.
 To the chagrin of zappers and folks waiting for their chicken nuggets, the Brandenburg Concertos aren't jam sessions, the Night Watch isn't a photograph, and neither Homer nor Moses produced literary realism.

 🔼Moses and Homer: academics